 Once the attributes are properly mapped, you need to ensure the values they contain are correct.
 Your values are the building blocks of your product data feed.
-It crucial to provide complete and accurate information in the correct format, otherwise your Dynamic Product Ads are likely get rejected.
+It is crucial to provide complete and accurate information in the correct format, otherwise, your Dynamic Product Ads are likely to get rejected.
 By taking time to regularly maintain your feeds, it becomes an easy process to ensure you provide valid data.

 Your IDs are Invalid

 This can be a messy business.
-Your Product ID helps to not only match the product in your data feed, but it’s also identified by your Facebook Pixel on the product page.
+Your Product ID helps to not only match the product in your data feed but it’s also identified by your Facebook Pixel on the product page.
 If it doesn’t match, it’ll be flagged as an incorrect or missing product.

 The common problem merchants have is identifying which ID from their feed reflects the ID they fire on their site, into the Facebook pixel.
 This changes per merchant with some clients choosing to fire the variant ID into the pixel and others the parent.
 The feed needs to always reflect the ID the site fires into the pixel to avoid low match rates.